projectatomic/atomic-site/source/blog/2014-10-02-libvirtd_in_containers.html.md

 The libvirt-client container is no longer running.
 That is because you escaped the virsh console session which was being provided by the libvirt-client container.
 Therefore, with the virt-install command having completed and the console being exited, the container stopped itself.

-You can reconnect to the console of the fedora_test guest using the libclient-client image as well with a a command like:
+You can reconnect to the console of the fedora_test guest using the libclient-client image as well with a command like:

 ````
-$ sudo docker run -it --rm -v /var/lib/libvirt:/var/lib/libvirt libvirt-client virsh console fedora_test
+$ sudo docker run -it --rm -v /var/lib/libvirt:/var/lib/libvirt \
+libvirt-client virsh console fedora_test
 Connected to domain fedora_test
 Escape character is ^]